 My new/current Dream road bike would probably be an Argonaut carbon fiber bike built by Above Category.
 I’d go with a Dura Ace group set, a Chris King headset, Look pedals, Fizik seat/bar tape, King Ti cages, and Enve for seatpost, stem, and handlebars.
-If it’s a total dream bike then Lightweight Obermayer clinchers, otherwise I’d stick w/ my Dura Ace carbon wheels.
+If it’s a total dream bike then Lightweight Obermayer clinchers, otherwise I’d stick w/ my Dura Ace C50s.

 My Trek is getting a little dated but it’s going to be a while, if ever for this new hotness.
 We’ll see.